Information for Staff

 Low achievers and less engaged learners benefit the most

 All teachers are involved in giving careers-related information that is part of the curriculum.
 The support of the tutors, College Directors, Subject Leaders and all subject teachers, to name but a few people, forms a valuable part of the process of vocational choice and decision-making.
-Students also have access to specialist support from a full time careers professional, Mrs Fawcett, who is available in school to provide1:1 personal guidance.
+Students also have access to specialist support from a full time careers professional, Mrs Worwood, who is available in school to provide1:1 personal guidance.

 There are a number of ways in which teachers can help provide careers education to our students: